Our goal is to help you gain clarity and peace of mind in

-Counseling is not simply teaching.
+Counseling is not simply instructing or teaching.
 We could give you a lot of helpful facts to tuck away, but instead we will engage you in a number of processes that will help put those ideas into practical daily use.
 Past clients have informed us that the materials we assigned are good; yet, the personal counseling was the main process which helped their relationships and, later, marriages.

 - We are young and plan to become engaged in a few years.
 Is it too early for pre-engagement counseling?

 We recommend pre-engagement counseling once you are seriously considering engagement or if you are having significant difficulties in your relationship you want to work through before considering engagement.